 Next, one of the biggest selling features about a Worldmark by Wyndham Travelshare membership is the ability to exchange your credits for cruises, hotels, car rentals, airfare and other merchandise.
 Every conversation this week included comments from people about these exciting opportunities.
 In each phone call, I listened and then asked this question, “What is the credit value assigned to these “benefits”?
 None of them had any idea.
 To me, this is the most important issue.
 If I’m going to trade my credits for something, I want to know what they are being valued at.

 Let’s take a step back and look at this financially.
 Every membership costs money to purchase.
 Plus every membership has yearly maintenance fees.
 If you click on the following link from our site you can see a current maintenance fee chart.
-Just for example, let’s say that you have a 10,000 annual credit membership and are paying maintenance fees of $790.04.
-That means you are paying almost 8 cents per credit in maintenance fees.
+Just for example, let’s say that you have a 10,000 annual credit membership and are paying maintenance fees of $1,072.43.
+That means you are paying about 10.7 cents per credit in maintenance fees.

 Now when you exchange your Travelshare credits for cruises, hotels, car rentals, airfare and other merchandise how much are your credits monetized for?
 Well, from all my research and talking with clients the most we have seen is a value of 4.5 cents per credit.
 So, let’s say you want to trade your Travelshare credits for a flight that would cost $450 through any of the popular travel sites.
 If you call the Worldmark by Wyndham travel department, you will discover that they will charge you about 10,000 credits for $450 worth of “benefits”.
 Why would anyone do this?
-Why would you trade about $800 worth of credits for $450 worth of flights?
-You have just lost over $340 – that’s over 45%!
+Why would you trade about $1,072.42 worth of credits for $450 worth of flights?
+You have just lost about 60% of value!
 For this reason, I would never exchange my credits for any Travelshare merchandise or other “benefits”.
 After I shared this train of thought with Lori she said, “I had never thought of it in those terms before.”

 Not only have I not been able to find any attractive Travelshare openings or thought it was a good value to exchange my credits for stuff, but there are three other reasons why I won’t be buying more Travelshare credits.